A guide to using hydroelastic contact in practice.

 - Hydroelastic contact can be used with MultibodyPlant in either continuous or discrete mode.

-- You can visualize the contact surfaces, their pressure fields, and the resultant contact forces in Drake Visualizer (see Visualizing hydroelastic contact).
+- You can visualize the contact surfaces, their pressure fields, and the resultant contact forces in MeshCat as the simulation progresses.
+However, for playing back recordings in MeshCat, only the contact forces and moments are available (see issue 19142).

 - All Drake Shape types can be used to create rigid hydroelastic bodies (this includes arbitrary meshes defined as OBJs).

-- Drake primitive Shape types (Box, Capsule, Cylinder, Ellipsoid, HalfSpace, and Cylinder) can all be used to create compliant hydroelastic bodies.
+- Drake primitive Shape types (Box, Capsule, Cylinder, Ellipsoid, HalfSpace, and Cylinder) can all be used to create both compliant hydroelastic bodies and rigid hydroelastic bodies.

-- The Drake Convex Shape type can be used as a compliant hydroelastic body.
+- The Drake Mesh Shape type can be used as a compliant hydroelastic body using a tetrahedral mesh in VTK file.
+See examples/hydroelastic/python_nonconvex_mesh.

 What can’t you do with hydroelastic contact?

-- You can’t get contact surfaces between two rigid geometries.
+- You can’t get contact surfaces between two rigid hydroelastic geometries.
 The contact surface between rigid geometries is ill defined and will most likely never be supported.
-If you need rigid-rigid contact, consider hydroelastics with fallback (kHydroelasticWithFallback).
-See Enabling Hydroelastic contact in your simulation on how to deal with contact in these cases.
+The default drake::multibody::ContactModel::kHydroelasticWithFallback uses compliant point contact as a reliable default.
+See Enabling Hydroelastic contact in your simulation.

 Sources referenced within this documentation